tan75/add-templates/.github/ISSUE_TEMPLATE/issue-template.md

 **Please complete the following information:**
  - date-fns version
- - Browser and its's version
+ - browser and its's version

 **Additional context**
 Add any other context about the problem here.